Arranging and Grouping Wall Pictures

 Mats Create Interest

 A grouping of pictures becomes a focal point in your room, so play it up.
-Select pictures that have a common theme.
-One popular theme is subject matter while another might be based on color.
-Style and composition will provide continuity.
-You wouldn’t group three abstract paintings in steel frames with reproductions of old master paintings in ornate gold-leaf frames.
+Select pictures that have a common theme, such as a grouping of nature photos or a collection of black and white images.
+Use the style and composition of the pictures to provide continuity; you wouldn't group three abstract paintings in steel frames with reproductions of old master paintings in ornate gold-leaf frames.

 Using What You Have